jfasch/jfasch-home/trainings/material/soup/draft/index.rst

 .. contents::
    :local:

-This is the home of topics under constructions.
+This is the home of topics under construction.
 Once completed, they are moved into their respective groups.

 Contents